Celebrate African Heritage with Halifax Public Libraries

 Every year in February and the months that follow, Halifax Public Libraries, in partnership with the Black History Month Association and countless dedicated individuals and groups, offers high-quality programs that highlight and celebrate the rich diversity, culture, and heritage of our African Nova Scotian community and people of African Descent.

-TD Bank Group is the generous presenting sponsor of African Heritage Month 2021 at Halifax Public Libraries.
+The TD Ready Commitment is the generous presenting sponsor of African Heritage Month 2021 at Halifax Public Libraries.
 Their ongoing sponsorship—this year marks 6 years of support!—increases our capacity to host important programs and conversations, and expand our collection, year-round.

 While 2021 will look different from the traditional, we are finding exciting and innovative ways to engage and honour our community and its rich history through virtual events, lifelong legacy pieces, and collaborative projects.
 This website is yours to explore, and will be updated frequently with ways for you to Listen, Learn, Share, and Act.